UTILITY'S PROPOSE NEM 2.0, GOOD FOR THEM, BAD FOR ROOFTOP SOLAR.

 How Net Energy Metering Works

 At any time of the day, a customer's solar system may produce more or less electricity than they need for their home or business.
-When the system's production exceeds the customer demand, the excess energy generation automatically goes through the electric meter into the utility grid, running the meter backwards to credit the customer account.
+When the system's production exceeds the customer demand, the excess energy generation automatically goes through the electric meter into the utility grid, running the meter backward to credit the customer account.
 At other times of the day, the customer's electric demand may be higher than the renewable energy system is producing, and the customer relies on additional power needs from the utility.
-Switching between solar system's power and the utility grid power is instantaneous-customers never notice any interruption in the flow of power.
+Switching between the solar system's power and the utility grid power is instantaneous-customers never notice any interruption in the flow of power.

 Benefits of Net Energy Metering

 NEM is your gateway to optimizing the rate of return on your solar investment.

 - Credits customer accounts at full retail rates.